-To ensure the quality and consistency of our activities the Environmental Health Department review all of its policies and procedures relating to food safety/standards annually.
+To ensure the quality and consistency of our activities the Environmental Health Department periodically reviews all policies and procedures relating to food safety/standards.
 These are contained in the Quality Manual which is read only and available to all staff electronically.

-5.2 Assessment and audits
+5.2 Assessment and Audits

-The monitoring of the quality of our policies and procedures is assessed in a number of ways, namely:-
+The monitoring of the quality of our policies and procedures is assessed in several ways, namely:

-- Internal audit of documented procedures - Audits undertaken by the Food Standards Agency. - Customer consultation and feedback; - Review of corporate complaints and compliments about the service.
+- Internal audit of documented procedures by the Principal EHO - Audits undertaken by the Food Standards Agency and Regional Internal Audit Service - Customer consultation and feedback. - Review of corporate complaints and compliments about the service.

-In addition the actions are implemented:
+In addition, the following actions are implemented:

-- The Principal Environmental Health and Lead Food Safety Officer or other nominated senior officer reviews a selection of correspondence. - The Principal Environmental Health and Lead Food Safety Officer or other nominated senior officer conducts a minimum of 1 peer audit with each officer per year. - The Principal Environmental Health and Lead Food Safety Officer or other nominated senior officer audits a selection of inspections, complaints, and investigations on a risk based approach. - Team meetings are held at regular intervals and action notes kept. - Consistency exercises are undertaken both internally as well as participation in National Consistency Training exercises
+- The Principal Environmental Health and Lead Food Safety Officer or other nominated senior officer reviews a selection of correspondence. - The Principal Environmental Health and Lead Food Safety Officer or other nominated senior officer conducts a minimum of 1 peer audit with each officer per financial year. - The Principal Environmental Health and Lead Food Safety Officer or other nominated senior officer audits a selection of inspections, complaints, and investigations on a risk based approach. - Team meetings are held at regular intervals and action notes kept. - Consistency exercises are undertaken both internally as well as participation in National Consistency Training exercises

-5.3 Customer consultation and feedback
+5.3 Customer Consultation and Feedback

 We are committed to involving customers in the continuous improvement of services and recognise the need to have structured methods of obtaining service users views and perception of the service.
-These include:-
+These include: -

-• A customer satisfaction questionnaire is sent to all food businesses operators following an inspection .This can be returned using the reply paid envelope or completed online.

-The questionnaires are regularly analysed and results disseminated to staff with a view to driving service improvements;

-Corporate complaints and compliments.
+- A customer satisfaction questionnaire is sent to all food businesses operators following an inspection.
+This can be returned using the pre-paid envelope or completed online.
+The questionnaires are regularly analysed and results disseminated to staff with a view to driving service improvements. - Corporate complaints and compliments.